 The Elizabeth Morse Touch Gallery has a new home in the Modern Wing.
 Visitors to the Art Institute of Chicago once again have the opportunity to experience how the sense of touch can enrich their appreciation of art.
-The Touch Gallery is located near the Ryan Education Center, just inside the Millennium Park entrance to the Modern Wing.
+The Touch Gallery is located near the Ryan Learning Center, just inside the Millennium Park entrance to the Modern Wing.

 Specifically designed for visually impaired visitors to the museum but available to all, the Touch Gallery exhibits four sculptures from different time periods and places of origin accompanied by text panels and labels presented in both large type and Braille.
 Labels were written with the assistance of a consultant, who is blind, from the Catholic Guild for the Blind (www.guildfortheblind.org) who explored the works of art while staff recorded his observations.
 Labels provide historical information and focus on a detailed description of the work of art to guide the visitor in touching.